AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > You mean the Mars Oasis thing or...
-Soory [what's your question?]
+Sorry [what's your question?]

 23:28
 {:.muted.smaller.right}
 Question Asker 13:
 {:.small-caps.strong.right}

-> You think you could [erase protection] on Mars or?
+> You think you could [erase/release protection] on Mars or?
 {:.right}

 23:31